BRIEF SUMMARY AND INTRODUCTION: Until just a few

 amount of salaries paid is not unreasonably low and

-subject to treatment as tax avoidance by the IRS.
+subject to treatment as a tax avoidance ruse by the IRS.

 Another disadvantage of an LLC is that an LLC may need

-to file as a tax shelter if it has members who are
+to file with the IRS as a tax shelter if it has members who

 (persons who are not limited partners but who do not